 Solar panels come in two varieties – photovoltaic solar panels, which can be used for lighting and household goods, and solar thermal panels, which are useful for heating up water.
 Both can be vital for slashing your energy bills, and helping your home run on renewable energy.
 Solar panels can come with a couple caveats in terms of whether or not your house qualifies, but they’re worth looking into.

 Ready to make your home greener and cut your energy bills?
-Speak to Anglian today to see how they can help improve your home’s energy efficiency with new double- or tripled-glazed windows.
+Speak to Anglian today to see how they can help improve your home’s windows, doors and conservatories energy efficiency with new double- or tripled-glazed windows.

 Leave a Comment!